henriquepe/sumCalculator/README.md

 and practice in JavaScript Language.

-If you want know how i did that and understand how easy is, please check the document of project and do it to with your own hands.
+If you want know how i did that and understand how easy is, please check the document of project and do it with your own hands.
 Improvements and suggestions is always welcome.